 If you have chosen to become a Friend of the Fringe you will also have exclusive access to a Friends of the Fringe Box Office as well as the opportunity for discounted and early access tickets.

-The full Fringe program usually launches in June.
-In 2020, it will be available on the 10th June.
+The full Fringe program usually launches in early June.

 This is the date when all the ticketable shows will be available to book, and from that point on you will be able to book all shows as follows: